Skip to content

 When to use:

-• Use runbooks open for Runbook consumers who want to guarantee that they are executing exactly what the Runbook author wrote.
+• For Runbook consumers who want to guarantee that they are executing exactly what the Runbook author wrote.

 How it works:

-1. Server starts and scans the runbook file
+1. Main process starts and scans the runbook file

 2. Builds an Executable Registry containing all <Check> and <Command> components